allegro/allegro.tech/_posts/2016-12-05-deep-learning-for-frame-detection.md

 Our baseline algorithm had 92.3% accuracy

-Here is a comparison of auroc of both baseline and our new model:
+Here is a comparison of a [ROC Curve](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) of both baseline and our new model:

 ![AUROC](/img/articles/2016-12-05-deep-learning-for-frame-detection/roc.png)

 Best deep model had 96.4% accuracy on validation set.
 We were able to go even to 99.8 % accuracy on training set which proves that the model was complex enough for our data.

-We didn't took a more strict approach like cross-validation due to long training times.
-It took 5 hours to train 4-layered network for 200 epochs.
+We didn't take a more strict approach like cross-validation due to long training times.
+It took 5 hours to train a 4-layered network for 200 epochs.

 ### Tools

-We used [Keras](http://keras.io/) which as a really awesome DSL for building Deep Learning models on top of [TensorFlow](http://tensorflow.org/).
+We used [Keras](http://keras.io/) which is a really awesome DSL for building Deep Learning models on top of [TensorFlow](http://tensorflow.org/).
 [Jupyter notebook](http://jupyter.org/) served as an environment for experimentation and *data-driven-development*.
-We wrapped everything in a docker container for reproducibility and production deployment.
-We first used commodity hardware (workstations and cloud machines) and then switched to GPU machines to train the models.
+We wrapped everything in a [Docker](https://www.docker.com/) container for reproducibility and production deployment.
+We first used commodity hardware
+(workstations and cloud machines) and then switched to GPU machines to train the models.

 ### Production deployment